CPK Insurance

 What Workers Compensation Insurance Covers

 In Massachusetts, workers compensation coverage is designed to pay benefits when an employee suffers a workplace injury or occupational illness, regardless of fault, and the state’s filing process runs through the Massachusetts Division of Insurance.
 The core protections are medical expenses coverage, lost wages benefits, disability benefits coverage, vocational rehabilitation, death benefits, and employer liability coverage.
 That means a claim can involve treatment after a slip in a warehouse, repetitive-stress issues in an office, or an illness tied to work duties, with benefits focused on the employee’s recovery and wage replacement.
 Because Massachusetts requires coverage for employers with 1+ employees, the policy is not just a risk tool; it is a compliance tool tied to the state’s workers compensation insurance requirements in Massachusetts.
-Sole proprietors and partners are listed as exemptions in the state data, so ownership structure matters before you bind a workers compensation policy in Massachusetts.
+Sole proprietors and partners are generally exempt, so ownership structure matters before you bind a workers compensation policy in Massachusetts.
 Coverage terms can vary by carrier, but the state-specific takeaway is simple: the policy should match your payroll, job classifications, and exposure to workplace injury and occupational illness.
 It is also the layer that helps protect employers through employer liability coverage when an employee claim escalates beyond basic benefits.
 If your workforce includes higher-exposure jobs, the policy should be reviewed for correct classification and any endorsements your carrier offers for Massachusetts operations.

 Coverage Included